-Morgan Technical Ceramics (MTC) GBC Materials has launched new extruded micro-sized rods and tubes in high purity Alumina and Steatite for medical, aerospace, electronics and appliance applications.
+Morgan Advanced Materials (MTC) GBC Materials has launched new extruded micro-sized rods and tubes in high purity Alumina and Steatite for medical, aerospace, electronics and appliance applications.
 There is increasing demand for smaller components and the intricate parts are extremely cost-effective compared to components produced by traditional machining.

 MTC GBC Materials has a state-of-the-art vertical hydraulic piston extruder and can now manufacture micro-sized rods and tubes in a variety of sizes and tolerances to meet customer requirements.
 The extruded rods range from 0.6mm to 10mm in diameter and up to 450mm in length, which is significantly longer than those obtained through a pressing process.
 They are available as solid rod, single-hole or multi-hole geometry parts and can be manufactured in high volume.
 They can be delivered in a short lead time of three to six weeks.